The Marly Horses Sculptures of Paris

-Both sets of Marly Horses were moved to the Richelieu wing at the Louvre in 1984 to be conserved.
+In 1984, both sets of Marly Horses were moved to the Richelieu wing at the Louvre to be conserved.
 They were replaced by cement copies at the Place de la Concorde and at Marly.

-And thus we have the Marly Horses to admire at the Louvre:
+And thus, today we have the Marly Horses to admire at the Louvre:

 |Photo by Tee McNeill|

 According to the Smithsonian American Art Museum, which inventories and records such things, the Pittsburgh Horses are bronze statues finished in a green antique patina set upon granite piers.
-They were created by Italian sculptor Guiseppe Moretti as replicas of the Coustou group of Marly Horses, and installed at Highland Park in 1900.
+They are scaled-down replicas of the Coustou group of Marly Horses.

 We Pittsburghers know Moretti's work as part of our everyday experience: the four panthers that adorn the Panther Hollow Bridge; the controversial Stephen Foster Memorial statue in Oakland at Schenley Plaza near the Carnegie Museums; and the imposing entrance to Highland Park itself.

 An artistic critique of Moretti's Pittsburgh Horses reveals that the proportions of the men to horses are, well, somewhat off.
-The green patina of these bronze sculptures is not quite as lively and vivid as is Carrerra marble.
-And, as our architectural witnesses to our history, the Pittsburgh Horses have watched dog-walkers, tennis players, and park-goers for 112 years.
-It's not history on quite the same scale as that witnessed by the Marly Horses:
+The green patina of these bronze sculptures is not nearly as inviting as is Carrerra marble.
+As our own architectural witnesses to history, the Pittsburgh Horses have watched dog-walkers, tennis players, and park-goers for only a century -- hardly history on the same scale as that witnessed by the Marly Horses.

 "....Consider these restive horses opposite careering on the self-same pedestals, from the day that Marly yielded them in 1790.
 They must have been the last object to catch the eye of the unfortunate king on the fatal scaffold, and the first to catch the eye of the emperor, when, after Austerlitz, he made his entry into Paris at the head of the grand armée by the Champs Elysées.
 In presence of the cynicism of those statues, my country has proclaimed the supreme wisdom of no less than sixteen political constitutions, each the product of her passion, and each an unconscious exposition of her impotence.
 The horses of Marly!
 As one muses on their past, what acts, what words, what shades rise up in judgment!
 A hundred years of Montespan, Pompadours, Du Barrys, at Marly and two years of the avenging Reign of Terror on the Place de la Révolution!
 Here, for half an age, has a Babel of nations paraded, now in victory, now in idle curiosity; still those Marly horses stand where it found them.
 They are marble, we are animated flesh.
 Yet see their stern sentinelate; and do they not seem the substance, and we but a fleeting shadow?"

-~ from John Estagel's essay Mon Ami Perot in Bentley's Miscellany, Vol 62 by Charles Dickens, Albert Smith and William Harrison Ainsworth.
+~ John Estagel, Mon Ami Perot in Bentley's Miscellany, Vol 62 by Charles Dickens, Albert Smith and William Harrison Ainsworth.